-Roasted chestnuts are one of the most popular German street foods, particularly during winter Christmas markets.
+Roasted chestnuts are among the most popular German street foods, particularly during winter Christmas markets.
 Roasted chestnuts are a German delicacy.

 4. German Cookies

 Another food to try from fast-food stands is German cookies!
-German cookies have incredible flavors, and they’re so much better than the American version of cookies.
+German cookies have incredible flavors and are much better than the American version of cookies.